Arizona boaters: prepare to clean, drain and dry

 There are additional steps to complete for watercraft that have been on AIS-listed waters for six or more consecutive days.

-See more information on all statewide decontamination protocols, how to schedule a no-fee decontamination, an intro to invasive quagga mussels, and the Director’s Orders lists of aquatic invasive species and waters.
+See more information on all statewide decontamination requirements, how to schedule a no-fee decontamination, and the Director’s Orders lists of aquatic invasive species and waters.

 For interstate travel, be sure to contact your local state AIS authorities for any additional questions on local regulation compliance.